MH-29 Senior Research Engineer – IoT Device Power Modelling & System Integration ICT for Energy Efficiency Programme

 - Primary honour’s degree or equivalent in engineering, physics, science or a relevant discipline to the role

-- Minimum 5 years post graduate experience in industry or academia.
+- Typically 5 years post graduate experience in industry or academia.

 - Experience in low power sensing systems, in either design, test or integration.